 There will be bumps and detours on the road to becoming an intuitive and mindful eater, but with practice, you’ll learn to recognize your body’s natural needs and find freedom in the eating experience.
 The key is to be patient with yourself and enjoy the process of building a stronger mind-body connection while improving your relationship with food at the same time.
 Mindful and intuitive eating complement one another and when used in tandem, they can help you find peace with most aspects of eating.

-- Turning off or silencing devices: Eat and only eat.
+Turning off or silence devices: Eat and only eat.
 Take time to relax and enjoy the food without any distractions or interruptions from electronic devices.